MeteoSwiss/opendata-forecast-data/README.md

 Where
 - `collections` distinguishes between the two models ICON-CH1-EPS and ICON-CH2-EPS,
 - `reference_datetime` defines the date and time of interest (here 2025-03-12 at 12:00:00),
-- `variable` describes the meteorological variable (here TOT_PREC - total precipitation,
+- `variable` describes the meteorological variable (here TOT_PREC - total precipitation),
 - `perturbed` decides wheather the data is deterministic (set to `False`) or contains multiple ensemble members and
 - `horizon` defines the forecast lead time (P0DT00H00M00S means instant data).